tomphill/tailwind-course-starter/README.md

 Using `@layer` again, you will reference the `components`, then nest the .class-name.
 Then using `@apply` provide all the tailwind attributes and close.

 This does increase the size of your build for your css.

+#### Keywords

+- group: This will allow you to gather children elements together.

+- md: Can be using in conjunction with other elements to specific screen sizes.
+The way md is using on this project, we create two separate css options based on screen size.